-The table below shows the differences between the outcome of the internal risk capital adequacy assessment process (by Pillar II) and the regulatory capital requirement (by Pillar I) as it was validated by the NBM, as a result of SREP exercise, within letter no. 09-01114/172/3332 of 23.11.2022.
+The table below shows the differences between the outcome of the internal risk capital adequacy assessment process (by Pillar II) and the regulatory capital requirement (by Pillar I) as it was validated by the NBM, as a result of SREP exercise.
 In aggregating the capital requirement results for each risk, the maximum requirement between Pillar 1 and Pillar 2 has been taken into account.